Fresh Start to a Healthier You

 A diverse group of adults exploring the fundamentals of Christian faith and spirituality through discussions that promote Christian living and purpose.
 We participate in organizing the Drive Through Nativity and financially support other missions of the church.

 We use DVD studies as a starting point for our discussions.
 Teaching duties are shared among willing members.
-In April 2016 we will start a study on Colossians.
 Besides helping organize the Drive Through Nativity the class as a whole participates in Plano Santa.
 Individually we also participate in many other outreach activities.

 9:45 a.m., Room 216